Equivariant flow matching: Equivariant optimal transport flow matching

 However, computing the exact minimal squared distance is computationally infeasible in practice due to the need to search over all possible combinations of rotations and permutations.
 Therefore, we approximate the minimizer by performing a sequential search

 We demonstrate in \cref{sec:experiments} that this approximation results in nearly OT integration paths for equivariant flows, even for small batch sizes.
-While including reflections by considering $O(D)$ instead of $SO(D)$ did not yield significant changes in our results, it introduced additional computational cost.
-Taking permutations into account is particularly crucial for systems with many interchangeable particles, as illustrated in \cref{fig:intro}.
-We hence alter the OT flow matching procedure as follows: For each element of the cost matrix $M$, we first compute the optimal permutation with the Hungarian algorithm \cite{kuhn1955hungarian} and then align the two samples through rotation.
+While we also tested other approximation strategies in \cref{appendix:approximation}, they did not yield significant changes in our results, but come at with additional computational overhead.
+We hence alter the OT flow matching procedure as follows: For each element of the cost matrix $M$, we first compute the optimal permutation with the Hungarian algorithm \cite{kuhn1955hungarian} and then align the two samples through rotation with the Kabsch algorithm \cite{kabsch1976solution}.
 The other steps of the OT flow matching algorithm remain unchanged.
 We will refer to this loss as \textit{Equivariant OT flow matching}.
+Although aligning samples in that way comes with a significant computational overhead, this reordering can be done in parallel before or during training (see \cref{appendix:parallel-batch-generation}).
+It is worth noting that in the limit of infinite batch sizes, the Euclidean cost will still yield the correct OT map for invariant densities.